-Some of the non-profit organizations being funded in 2021 include Inter-Faith Treasure House, Children Home Society’s East County Family Resource Center, Janus Youth Program, Pink Lemonade, Family Promise of Clark County and Lower Columbia Estuary Partnership.
+Some of the non-profit organizations being funded in 2022 include Inter-Faith Treasure House, Children Home Society’s East County Family Resource Center, Janus Youth Program, Pink Lemonade, Family Promise of Clark County and Lower Columbia Estuary Partnership.
+First-time grantees include Unite!
+Washougal Community Coalition, Partners with Camas Parks and Recreation – Camas Ivy League, Odyssey Discover PTO, Innovative Services NW and Parks Foundation of Clark County – Lacamas Watershed Council.
 For a complete listing of the grant awards see the grant summary below.

-Thanks to CWRF and to major donations from the GP Foundation, GP employees, Camas School District employees, City of Camas employees, Port of Camas-Washougal employees, Windermere Foundation, Columbia Technology Manufacturing Center and Watercare Industrial Services.
-CWCC is well on the way to funding these grants.
-To reach its 2021 fundraising goal of $127,671, however, the CWCC needs additional donations from individuals and businesses in Camas and Washougal.
+Thanks to CWRF and major donations from the GP Foundation, GP employees, Camas School District employees, City of Camas employees, Port of Camas-Washougal employees, Windermere Foundation, and Watercare Industrial Services, CWCC is well on the way to funding these grants.
+To reach its 2022 fundraising goal, however, the CWCC needs additional donations from individuals and businesses in Camas and Washougal.
 More information and donation forms can be found on the CWCC’s website at www.CamasWashougalCommunityChest.org.
 The CWCC and CWRF are registered 501 (c) (3) non-profit organizations for federal charitable tax deduction purposes.
-Says CWCC Co-President Joelle Scheldorf, “we are excited that our partnership with the Rotary Foundation will help more local charities thrive by supporting much-needed programs and services for residents of Camas and Washougal financially and with volunteers”.

 Inter-Faith Treasure House

 Helps pay utilities (electricity, water, sewer, garbage and natural gas) so IFTH can continue to operate the east county food bank.